leonstafford/notfiles/README.md

 # notfiles

-Not my dotfiles, just the minimal adjustments to a freshly installed OpenBSD workstation
+Not my dotfiles, just the minimal adjustments to a freshly installed OpenBSD/Linux workstation

 ### Vim